pppyb/openhands-aci/README.md

   - Tree-sitter based code analysis
   - Python-specific linting support

+- **Code Search with RAG**: Semantic code search using Retrieval Augmented Generation
+  - Index and search code repositories using natural language
+  - Find relevant code snippets based on semantic similarity
+  - Enhance agent understanding of codebases

+- **Autonomous RAG Agents**: Agents that can autonomously use RAG capabilities
+  - Automatic decision-making for when to use code retrieval
+  - Integration with LLMs for enhanced responses
+  - Improved code understanding, generation, and debugging

 - **Utility Functions**: Helper modules for common operations
   - Shell command execution utilities
   - Diff generation and analysis